What football can teach us about patient assessment

 - During the scene size-up determine who will lead?

 - How will you handle multiple patients?

-- Who will take the report from first responders?
+- Who will take the report from the first responders?

 3. Eliminate distractions

 As players approach the line of scrimmage they tune out distractions and put their total focus on the job ahead.
-Once the play is called and as you approach the scene turn off the music, holster your phone, and secure your coffee cup.
-As you approach the patient eliminate other distractions by turning off a loud television, asking the patient to snub out their cigarette, or for the family to calm the barking dog.
+Once the play is called and as you approach the scene, turn off the music, holster your smartphone, and secure your coffee cup.
+As you approach the patient, eliminate other distractions by turning off a loud television, asking the patient to snub out their cigarette, or for the family to calm the barking dog.

 4. Make adjustments